ryanatkn/gro/src/docs/slop/filer.md

   and notifies observers when files change

-Think of it as a smart, shared filesystem cache that understands your code's structure and relationships, eliminating the need for each tool to maintain its own file watcher
+Think of it as a smart, shared filesystem cache that understands your code's structure and relationships, eliminating the need for each tool to maintain its own file watcher.

 ## usage